Biden all but concedes defeat on voting, election bills

 For weeks, Sinema and Manchin have come under intense pressure to support rules changes that would allow the party to pass their legislation with a simple majority — a step both have long opposed.

-But Sen. Angus King, a Maine independent who once opposed changing the Senate rules, said, “The path forward is very difficult, particularly based upon Sen. Sinema’s statement today.”
-He said, “She believes that the risk of changing the filibuster is greater than the risk of what’s going on in the states.
+Sen. Angus King, a Maine independent who once opposed changing the Senate rules said, “She believes that the risk of changing the filibuster is greater than the risk of what’s going on in the states.
 I hope profoundly that she’s right.
 I fear that she’s wrong.”

 The Democratic package of voting and ethics legislation would usher in the biggest overhaul of U.S. elections in a generation, striking down hurdles to voting enacted in the name of election security, reducing the influence of big money in politics and limiting partisan influence over the drawing of congressional districts.
 The package would create national election standards that would trump the state-level GOP laws.
 It would also restore the ability of the Justice Department to police election laws in states with a history of discrimination.

-Biden’s trip to the Capitol, where he served for decades as a senator from Delaware, was part of week-long effort to jolt the stalled bill.
+Biden’s trip to the Capitol, where he served for decades as a senator from Delaware, was part of weeklong effort to jolt the stalled legislation.
 On Tuesday he gave a fiery speech in Atlanta, likening opponents of the legislation to racist historical figures and telling lawmakers they will be “judged by history.”

 Republicans are nearly unanimous in opposing the legislation, viewing it as federal overreach that would infringe on states’ abilities to conduct their own elections.
 And they’ve pointed out that Democrats opposed changes to the filibuster that Trump sought when he was president.